By Rick Steves

 - Get even more advice on Italian trains in my full-size guidebooks for Italy: Rick Steves' Italy, Rick Steves' Rome, Rick Steves' Venice, or Rick Steves' Florence & Tuscany.

 Italy Rail Passes: Key Details

-France–Italy Eurail Pass: Does not cover night trains between Italy and Paris, and most direct daytime connections on this route require a hefty reservation fee, even with a pass.
+France–Italy Eurail Pass: Does not cover night trains between Italy and Paris, and compulsory seat reservations for most direct daytime connections on this route sell out far in advance.
 See here for tips and details.

 Greece–Italy Eurail Pass: Since it's affordable to buy train tickets locally in both Italy and Greece, and since Greece has just a few rail lines operating, this pass is not a wise move for most travelers.
 It does, however, cover deck passage on overnight Superfast Ferries between Patras, Greece and Bari or Ancona, Italy (starts use of one travel day, cabins extra).
 It also grants a 30–50 percent discount on the basic cabin fare on Hellenic Mediterranean Line ferries on the Patras–Corfu–Brindisi route (does not use a travel day).

 Italy–Spain Eurail Pass: To connect Italy and Spain via train, you can either buy a separate point-to-point train ticket for your travel through France (roughly $100 in second class), or get a Eurail Global Pass.
 Otherwise, take a ferry (this pass and the Eurail Select Pass get you a 20 percent discount on Grimaldi Lines ferries), or fly.